-Do you have a lot of uncategorized transactions in your account and don't know how to handle them all?
-Tired of re-categorizing transactions into the correct category?
+Do you have many uncategorized transactions in your account and don't know how to handle them all?
+Tired of re-categorizing transactions into the correct Category?
 Good news!
-We have a great feature that can be easily implemented in order to tell GoDaddy Bookkeeping to remember your changes.
-To do so, please follow these instructions:
+We have a great feature that you can quickly implement to tell GoDaddy Bookkeeping to remember your changes.
+To tell GoDaddy Bookkeeping to categorize transactions that share the same name automatically, please follow these instructions:

-3) After the change has been made, a yellow box describing the change will pop up.
-If you would like to apply this change to all future transactions with the same payee name, simply check the box located within the yellow box.
+- After the change has been made, a yellow box describing the change will pop up.
+If you would like to apply this change to all future transactions with the same payee name, check the box located within the yellow box.

-PLEASE NOTE: Transactions from the same Payee that come in with a tracking number or transaction ID that changes each time cannot be automatically categorized as the Payee name is different every time that transaction is imported.
-For example, UPS Shipping transactions cannot be automatically categorized since they are imported with the Tracking number each time.
+PLEASE NOTE: Transactions from the same Payee that come in with a tracking number or transaction ID that changes each time cannot be automatically categorized as the Payee name is different every time it is imported.
+For example, you cannot automatically categorize UPS Shipping transactions since they are imported with the Tracking number each time.
 Another good example is transactions that come through with the name "Check ####."
 Since these types of transactions will include the check number each time, GoDaddy Bookkeeping cannot remember this change.